bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 .. note::
     You must provide the closing `</script>` tag.
 This is required by all browsers and the page will typically not render without it.
+You may also encounter a situation in which the browser will not load your page due to an "unsafe" script.
+In this case, you may need to replace the above URLs with "https" versus "http".
+That is, CDN resources are also available via HTTPS URLS

 The |components| function takes either a single Bokeh Model a list/tuple of Models, or a dictionary of keys and Models.
 Each returns a corresponding